denliehoo/multi-swap/README.md

 # To do list / Progress:

 ## To do
-- connect smart contract to frontend (start with ftm)
-  - change the function in PreviewSwapModal.js; need to display getAmountOut and connect the swap function properly, and to display how many ERC20/ETH can be received from the swap in the Modal
+- add decimal places in the defaultAsset and custom token, also add it into the swapFrom/swapTo.
+Then, format the amount out in PreviewSwapModal.js properly
 - Add pending spinner after swap and popup notification when swap is completed to frontend (use the events from the smart contract to know when swap is pending and done)
 - ensure swap ETH (single asset) for multiple assets % (e.g. USDC and USDT) is functional
 - touch up on front end (css)
 - refactor CSS code properly
 - refactor any other code properly